 - The student must be a dependent student who is enrolled at least half-time at a school that participates in the Direct Loan Programs.
 Generally, a student is considered dependent if he or she is under 24 years of age, has no dependents, and is not married, a veteran, a graduate or professional degree student, or a ward of the court.

 - The parent borrower must not have an adverse credit history (a credit check will be run).
 If the parent is not approved, the parent may still receive a loan if someone (such as a relative or friend) agrees to endorse the loan.
 The endorser promises to repay the loan if the parent fails to do so.
 The parent may also still receive a loan if he or she can demonstrate extenuating circumstances.

 - The student and parent must be U.S. citizens or eligible non-citizens, must not be in default on any federal education loans or owe an overpayment on a federal education grant, and must meet other general eligibility requirements for the federal student aid programs.

 How does a parent get a loan?

-For a Direct PLUS Loan, the parent must complete a Plus Consent to Submit Form (look below for link to form) and Master Promissory Note (MPN).
+For a Direct PLUS loan, the parent must apply by completing a Direct PLUS loan application online at www.studentloans.gov and must complete the Master Promissory Note (MPN).
 The MPN is a legal document in which the borrower promises to repay the loan and any accrued interest and fees to the lender who is the Department of Education.
 It also explains the terms and conditions of the loan.
-In most cases, one MPN can be used for loans that a parent receives over multiple academic years although a separate Loan Request must be filed for each school year.
-If the parent previously signed an MPN to receive a PLUS loan from any other lender than the Department of Education, he or she will need to sign a new MPN for a Direct PLUS Loan.
+In most cases, one MPN can be used for loans that a parent receives over multiple academic years although a new application must be completed for each school year.
 The school's financial aid office can provide instructions on applying for a PLUS Loan and may offer the option of completing the PLUS application and MPN online at www.studentloans.gov.